 An analogy might help: The amount of gravitational force that two bodies (such as the earth and moon) exert on each other is proportional to the product of their masses, and inversely proportional to a function of the distance between them.
 By analogy, each of our 24 lexical chords is a body in space, and each exerts some influence on all others.
-Thus, if the notes of a G major triad are observed, not only does G major get the most mass, but we also assign some probability mass to E minor and B minor, a bit less to C major and D major, even less to A minor and F^{\sharp} minor, and so on.
+Thus, if the notes of a G major triad are observed, not only does G major get the most mass, but we also assign some probability mass to E minor and B minor, a bit less to C major and D major, even less to A minor and F# minor, and so on.

 So the amount of influence exerted by each chord in the lexicon on the current chord is proportional to the number of pitches shared between the simultaneity s and each lexical chord p, and inversely proportional to the inter-triad distance from each p to c.
-Since, in general, 'contributions' of near neighbors in terms of inter-key distance are preferred, we use that fact as the basis for computing a suitable context:
+Since, in general, "contributions" of near neighbors in terms of inter-key distance are preferred, we use that fact as the basis for computing a suitable context:

-$$Context(s,c) = \sum{p \in lexicon} \frac{|s \cap p|}{Edist(p,c) + 1}$$ (2)
+$$Context(s, c) = \sum{p \in lexicon} \frac{|s \cap p|}{Edist(p, c) + 1}$$ (2)

 This context score is computed for every chord c in the lexicon (each point in the distribution), and then the entire distribution is normalized by the sum total of all context scores.
-While it is clear that the harmony of all but the crudest music cannot be reduced to a mere succession of major and minor triads, as this choice of lexicon might be thought to assume, we believe that this is a sound basis for a probabilistic approach to harmonic description, as more complex chords (such as 7^{th} chords) are in fact accounted for by the contributions of their notes to the overall probabilistic context.
+While it is clear that the harmony of all but the crudest music cannot be reduced to a mere succession of major and minor triads, as this choice of lexicon might be thought to assume, we believe that this is a sound basis for a probabilistic approach to harmonic description, as more complex chords (such as 7th chords) are in fact accounted for by the contributions of their notes to the overall probabilistic context.
+In addition, with Krumhansl's Euclidean-distance measures, we have a perceptually-validated way of measuring inter-chord distances, something which does not exist (as far as we are aware) for more complex chords.